united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Examples/dcc-quality-check/index.md

 ## Profile

-At the Digital Capability Center (DCC) Atlanta, an Industry 4.0 learning and demonstration factory, a bottling line for filling water bottles was retrofitted with an artificial intelligence quality inspection system.
+A bottling line for filling water bottles was retrofitted with an artificial intelligence quality inspection system.
 With the help of a camera connected to an ia: factorycube, the bottles are checked for quality defects and sorted out by a pneumatic device in the event of a defect.

 ### Photos of the machines